jordaoqualho/Ephero/chrome-extension/README.md

 - Check that content.js is properly loaded
 - Verify the extension has activeTab permission
 - Try refreshing the webpage after installing the extension
+- Use Ctrl+Shift+S instead of right-click context menu

 ### Messages not sending